DeafGamer6/deafGamer/content/projects/_index.md

 sections:
   - block: collection
     content:
-      title: Selected Projects
+      title: Projects
-      text: I enjoy making things.
-Here are a selection of projects that I have worked on over the years.
+      text: I don't often do programming projects, more recently focusing on HCI research.
+However, it is good practice to keep up to date with programming, so mini-practice projects are here.
       filters:
         folders:
           - projects